mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 002 - Prompt in English/readme.md

 The views expressed here are my own.

+I am a human who writes as best as possible for other humans.

+I use AI proofreading tools to improve some texts.

 I welcome constructive criticism and dialogue.

-These insights are shaped by 30 years in the software industry, 25 years of teaching, and authoring over 500 articles and a book.
+I shape these insights through 30 years in the software industry, 25 years of teaching, and writing over 500 articles and a book.

 * * *